 Following his freshman year of college at Texas A&M, a friend asked Justin if he wanted to do an Olympic distance triathlon the following weekend and he replied: “Sure.”
 This began Justin's triathlon career with short, local races.
 One season later in 2001, during his sophomore year, he stepped up his personal challenge and decided to take on his first Iron-distance race at Ironman California.
 Like everyone else setting out on the course that day, his goal was simply to complete the race.
 He crossed the finish line in 12:55 with the high school bucket list goal accomplished and his endurance passion fueled for bigger and faster.

 En route to his own athletic goals, Justin often found himself in the position of teaching fellow athletes.
-He started a triathlon program for beginners in college, was key in helping found the Texas A&M Triathlon Team, and interned for a leading triathlon publication -- all before graduation in 2003.
+He started a triathlon program for beginners in college, helped in the founding of the Texas A&M Triathlon Team, and interned for a leading triathlon publication -- all before graduation in 2003.
 Following college, he obtained his triathlon coaching certification and began more formal coaching and mentoring of athletes.

 In 2007, Justin moved to Boulder, Colorado full-time to intensify and focus on his training.
-He also began working with Endurance Corner LLC: a company that provides triathlon coaching, training camps, and a website aimed at educating athletes.
-Justin became an equal partner in Endurance Corner in 2012 and now serves as the Chief Operating Officer of the company and continues to personally coach individual athletes as well.
+He also began working with Endurance Corner LLC as a coach and events director and eventually became co-owner and manager.

 Justin spends his free time with his wife, Brooke, and his two cats, Lexi and Siggy.
 He also has a dream of being on Jeopardy one day and watches the show every night in preparation.